PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

-   After we cannot use the example directive here; following you find a manual copy of the the authored rst file.
+   After we cannot use the example directive here; following you find a manual copy of the authored rst file.
 We do have to encapsulate the jinja2 template in a `raw` tag, otherwise the jinja2 template will be processed and reduced by jinja2 again.